NekohimeMusou/mw-destiny/roadmap.md

 - Can now select tokens as hardware pilots
 - Added Piloting as a weapon skill type similar to Gunnery
 - Auto heat movement/accuracy penalties
+- Allow untargeted weapon rolls (hack fix for attacking buildings)

 ## Stuff to do

-- Buildings
-  - Potential quick fix: Allow normal (vs. 2d6, 3d6, etc) rolls with weapons
 - Automatically roll on hit location table on weapon hit
 - Leverage initiative tracker
   - Enhanced heat tracking